 The Best PDF File Manager on Mac

 The internet is filled with several file manager macOS tools, but finding a good PDF file manager on Mac can be difficult.
 Not until you have UPDF for Mac, the best Mac PDF file manager.
 By using this software, you can edit your PDF documents by customizing the text style, font, size, and color.
 You can also organize your PDF documents by merging, splitting, extracting, rotating, and rearranging pages.
+Download it for a free trial, it offers 1GB free cloud storage for managing your PDF files.

 Compressing PDF file size is also possible; thus, you can share the documents via link or email.
 For your reading convenience, UPDF allows applying dark mode as a theme.
 You can also take help from UPDF Cloud to sync your essential documents on all your devices and manage them without taking any storage of your MacBook.